houseabsolute/precious/README.md

   - If `invoke` is `per-file`, then the rules are applied one file at a time.
   - If `invoke` is `per-dir`, then if any file in the directory matches the rules, the command will be run on that directory.
-  - If `invoke` is `once`, then the are applied to all of the files at once.
+  - If `invoke` is `once`, then the rules are applied to all of the files at once.
 If any one of those files matches the include rule, the command will be run.